HTTP-APIs/http-apis.github.io/pages/01-Usage.md

 ## Setting up the database
 Now that the API Documentation has been defined, the next thing hydrus needs to function is a database to store the resources of the API. hydrus has its own database models that are generic and can be used for most APIs.
 More information about these can be found in the [Design](https://github.com/HTTP-APIs/hydrus/wiki/Design) section.

-The databse models use SQLAlchemy as an ORM Layer mapping relations to Python Classs and Objects.
+The databse models use SQLAlchemy as an ORM Layer mapping relations to Python Classes and Objects.
 A good reference for the ORM can be found [here](http://docs.sqlalchemy.org/en/rel_1_0/orm/tutorial.html).
 Here is how to create a new connection and the necessary models for hydrus to use:

 A new connection to a database can be created as follows: